isa-nurbek/computer-science/2. Algorithms/01-Basic Algorithms/01-Big O Notation. Time & Space Complexity/01-Info About Asymptotic Notation/05_Big O (O)/README.md

 3. **Express the complexity**:
    - Write the complexity in terms of `n`, simplifying by dropping constants and lower-order terms.

-**Here are some common Big O notations, ordered from fastest to slowest**:
+**Here are some common *Big O* notations, ordered from fastest to slowest**:

 1. **O(1) - Constant Time**:
    - The algorithm takes the same amount of time regardless of the input size.
-   - Example: Accessing an element in an array by index.
+   - *Example*: Accessing an element in an array by index.

 2. **O(log n) - Logarithmic Time**:
    - The algorithm's runtime grows logarithmically with the input size.
-   - Example: Binary search.
+   - *Example*: Binary search.

 3. **O(n) - Linear Time**:
    - The algorithm's runtime grows linearly with the input size.
-   - Example: Iterating through a list.
+   - *Example*: Iterating through a list.

 4. **O(n log n) - Linearithmic Time**:
    - The algorithm's runtime grows in proportion to `n log n`.
-   - Example: Efficient sorting algorithms like Merge Sort and Quick Sort.
+   - *Example*: Efficient sorting algorithms like Merge Sort and Quick Sort.

 5. **O(n²) - Quadratic Time**:
    - The algorithm's runtime grows quadratically with the input size.
-   - Example: Nested loops.
+   - *Example*: Nested loops.

 6. **O(2^n) - Exponential Time**:
    - The algorithm's runtime doubles with each additional input.
-   - Example: Recursive Fibonacci without memoization.
+   - *Example*: Recursive Fibonacci without memoization.

 7. **O(n!) - Factorial Time**:
    - The algorithm's runtime grows factorially with the input size.
-   - Example: Generating all permutations of a list.
+   - *Example*: Generating all permutations of a list.

 ---